smorad/um_cisc_7404/12_offline.typ

 ==

 Quiz 1 scores uploaded #pause
-- Mean grade 57/100 #pause
-    - Modes at 25 and 85 #pause
+- Mean grade 57/100, modes at 25 and 85 #pause
 - Someone forget their name #pause
     - If you have no score, come see me #pause
+- 2 students with 100% on quiz 1 and quiz 2 can skip final quiz #pause

+Mean course grade is 92%
+- Lower mean grade after final quiz (second quiz dropped for most)

 Final quiz on 17 April (next week), format subject to change #pause
-- 1 question fundamental RL (V/Q/PG) #pause
+- Question fundamental RL (V/Q/PG) #pause
-- 1 question actor-critic #pause
+- Question actor-critic #pause
-- 1 or 2 questions on new material (imitation/offline RL/POMDPs/etc)
+- Question on new material (imitation/offline RL/etc)

 = Review